 Do you remember the time capsule?
 Is it an idea inherently encased in amber?
 There’s something beautiful and human about the idea that you will take objects that embody your time, put them in a box, and put that box in the ground or a secret place, to remain until someone finds it now (or eons from now). … Read More

 In a world where you have more options for satisfying longform reading than ever, your friends here at Flavorwire are taking the time once a week to highlight some of the best that journalism and longform has to offer.
 Whether they’re unified by topic, publication, writer, being classic pieces of work, or just by a general feeling, these articles all have one thing in common: they’re essential reading.
-This week, we’re featuring wonderful work from Guernica: A Magazine of Art of Politics, the formidable online publication that’s celebrating its tenth anniversary this year. … Read More
+This week, we’re looking at the work of Jeanne Marie Laskas. … Read More

 After the shooting at the offices of Parisian satirical newspaper Charlie Hebdo left 12 dead and 4 critically injured this… Read More

 For women or queer people on the Internet, comment sections — known for being replete with asinine trolls, despite occasional strokes of brilliant insight — mostly exist to be ignored.
 It’s a phrase passed back and forth like a password, even made into jewelry: “Never read the comments.”

 So we’re not reading them.
 But apparently, women aren’t writing them either.
 Emma Pierson studied over a million comments at the New York Times and discovered significant disparities. … Read More

 As if festival season weren’t bad enough for adults already, the “who the fuck is X?” social media trend — and the press’ subsequent obsession with pointing out the generational gap or lack of cultural awareness that sits at the heart of it — needs to die a slow, horrendous death until nary a “Let Me Google That For You” joke is left. … Read More